impostorsguides/impostorsguides.github.io/rbenv/part-2/2-t-content.md

 }
 ```

+This test does the following:

-This test creates the `shims/` sub-directory inside `RBENV_ROOT`, along with two shim sub-directories inside `shims/`.
-Then when we run the command under test, we assert that it completed successfully and that the output included the full paths to the two shims we created.
+- It creates the `shims/` sub-directory inside `RBENV_ROOT`, along with two shim sub-directories inside `shims/`.
+- Then we run the `rbenv shims` command.
+- Lastly, we assert that the command completed successfully and that the output included the full paths to the two shims we created.

+### Passing the `--short` flag

 Next and last spec: